ajhadi/HadiShop/README.md

    dotnet run
    ```

-   The application will start, and you can access it in your web browser at `http://localhost:5000` or the URL specified in the output.
+   The application will start, and you can access it in your web browser.